Malaysia : Safety by CityMalaysia - safety as a country

-- Weather - Malaysia mostly has a tropical climate, but the extreme temperatures are not common.
+- Weather - Malaysia mostly has a tropical climate, but extreme temperatures are not common.
 The average temperature is from 20°C to 30°C. The monsoon season is from October to March.
 The wettest month is November with a lot of rainfall and the driest month is June.

-- Airports - Kuala Lumpur International Airport is Malaysia’s busiest airport, located about 50 km south west of the city.
+- Airports - Kuala Lumpur International Airport is Malaysia’s busiest airport, located about 50 km southwest of the city.
 When coming to Malaysia, travelers can use Kota Kinabalu International Airport and Penang International Airport, as well.

-- Travel Insurance - If you are visitor to Kuala Lumpur, make sure that you have taken out comprehensive travel insurance before you depart.
+- Travel Insurance - If you are a visitor to Kuala Lumpur, make sure that you have taken out comprehensive travel insurance before you depart.
 Consider your physical and mental health and get vaccinated before you travel.

 I am a Malaysian.
 I live in Kuala Lumpur.
 I take exception to a few comments of yours –